 Upon reaching Stage 1 compliance, suppliers will be permitted to use the HSCN Assurance Mark.

-The CAS(T) Security Addendum and annex and Compliance Addendum annex A is Appendix item 3 in the HSCN Compliance Operating Model.
+Compliance Addendum annex A is Appendix item 3 in the HSCN Compliance Operating Model.
 It indicates when suppliers must achieve compliance against the listed security controls.
 This is in order to obtain and maintain HSCN Compliance, in addition to the business continuity controls that need to be met in order to achieve the HSCN minimum compliance baseline.

 The HSCN Obligations Framework (Updated June 2019) describes the obligations that HSCN Suppliers shall adhere to for the supply, delivery and operation of HSCN Connectivity Services to HSCN Consumers.